USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 ### CCTM_DUSTEMIS: dust emissions diagnostic file
 [Return to Table 7-1](#dust_t)

-This optional 2-D CCTM hourly output file contains dust emissions in mass units calculated in-line by the CCTM.
-This file is only created if the CTM_DUSTEM_DIAG environment variable is set to Y (Default is N).
+This optional 2-D CCTM hourly output file contains dust emissions in mass units calculated in-line by the CCTM when the CTM_WB_DUST environment variable is set to Y. This file is only created if the CTM_DUSTEM_DIAG environment variable is set to Y (Default is N).

 <a id=depv_mos></a>
 ### CCTM_DEPVMOS: land use specific deposition velocity file